turingschool/curriculum-site/module2/projects/little_shop_group/front_end_requirements.md

 <section class="dropdown">
 ### Style it (Required)

-Make it prettier.
-Don't change the layout of the user interface, but add some styling to make it more appealing.
-You could use flexbox to display the items in a more appealing way.
-You can add colors, change the spacing, round off the buttons, add micro-animations and hover states, etc.  Find an inspo pic and work towards it - you won't be exactly matching anything so don't lose time struggling to get something pixel-perfect.
+Spend some time working through the following styling tasks:
+  1. One small way to make a user's experience better is to make it obvious when something is clickable.
+Notice on this lesson page what happens when you hover over a clickable item (the dropdown arrow, nav elements, Turing logo, etc). **Update the CSS so that the mouse changes when a user hovers over any button on your application.**
+  2. The layout for the Items page isn't great. **Implement flexbox so the item cards are more visibily appealing.** Think about things like text alignment, margins and spacing, and using rows/columns.
+There's no right way to make the Items page look - just be prepared to defend your choices.
-  - You are required to make at _least_ **3** styling improvements to your front end application.
-In your eval, you'll need to point out and speak to **3** specific styling improvements and why you made chose to make them.
+  3. **Make at least TWO other styling improvements to your front end application.** You can add colors, change the spacing, round off the buttons, add micro-animations and hover states, etc. In your eval, you'll need to point out and speak to these styling improvements and why you made chose to make them.

+ It can be helpful to find an inspo pic and work towards it - you won't be exactly matching anything so don't lose time struggling to get something pixel-perfect.
 If you're struggling to find an inspo pic, use this one:

  ![jobie design inspo](../../../assets/images/projects/jobie_design_inspo.png)
 </section>